wxrui182/Papers-on-Protein/README.md

-## Project Overview

-We aim to focus on protein sequence prediction by researching relevant models and exploring transferable strategies from multimodal approaches.
-Our goal is to identify and adapt state-of-the-art methods that can enhance the prediction of protein sequences through innovative and efficient modeling techniques.

 # Papers-on-Protein

+## :bell:Project Overview

+*We aim to focus on protein sequence prediction by researching relevant models and exploring transferable strategies from multimodal approaches.
+Our goal is to identify and adapt state-of-the-art methods that can enhance the prediction of protein sequences through innovative and efficient modeling techniques.*

-## Protein Generation
+## :one:Protein Generation

 ### Function to Sequence